Ring Recalls Smart Doorbells Over Fire Risk | Silicon UK Tech News

-Amazon’s smart home device maker Ring has issued a recall notice for 350,000 doorbells in the United States after some catch fire
+Amazon’s smart home device maker Ring has issued new installation instructions for 350,000 doorbells in the United States, after some catch fire

-Smart device maker Ring is recalling hundreds of thousands of doorbells, after receiving reports that some of them have caught fire.
+Smart device maker Ring is urging hundreds of thousands of doorbell customers to download new instruction manuals, after receiving reports that some of them have caught fire.

 The fire hazard problem is said to affect around 350,000 2nd generation Ring doorbells sold in the United States and roughly 8,700 more sold in Canada, according to a notice posted by the US Consumer Product Safety Commission (CPSC).